Pixpipe/pixbincodec/pixbinformat.md

 Now for each block we have:
 - an ArrayBuffer for the primer (uncompressed)
 - an ArrayBuffer for the header (uncompressed)
+- an ArrayBuffer for the metadata (uncompressed)
 - an ArrayBuffer for the data (optionaly compressed) Great!
-We can put these 3 ArrayBuffers into a single big one and have a nicely packed independant block!
+We can put these 4 ArrayBuffers into a single big one and have a nicely packed independant block!

 # All that together!
 We have already covered the PixBlocks and seen that in the end, they are independant ArrayBuffers.
 So let's recap what happens: